pangrr/interactive-story/README.md

 ## Play Story

-A Role Playing Game (RPG) can be fun.
+A good RPG can be fun.
 The soul of an RPG is a good story.
-Making an RPG can be very expensive.
-Start playing an RPG requires less commitment than start reading/listening to a story.
+Start playing an RPG requires less commitment than start reading a story.
+Yet making an RPG can be expensive.
 There are not as many good RPGs as there are good stories out there.

 Maybe not all good stories can become good RPGs.
-But we can try to play some of them, and wish more good stories will be alive in more people's mind.
+But we can try to play them, and wish more good stories will be revived.

 Let's play stories.